branaway/Japid/readme.txt

 Version History:

+2010/7/20:	v0.4.2
+			1. Now e-mails can be sent with JapidMailer.
+The use of JapidMailer is very similar to the Play's Emailer class, except that the default template path is in the japidview._notifiers sub packages.
+See the SampleController.email for an example.
 2010/7/7:	v0.4.1
 			1. Manual transforming no more!
 Enhanced the JapidController.renderJapid() so it can find compatible template args list.
 It used to do exact match only. "play japid:gen" is not mandatory any more in dev mode.
 			2. included the japid view directory scanning in the gen() method.